-This report is intended for the sole use of the Town of Great Barrington, Massachusetts and is intended to provide information to comply with the stated purpose of the report.
+This valuation report is intended for the sole use of the Town of Great Barrington, Massachusetts and may only be provided to other parties in its entirety, unless expressly authorized by KMS Actuaries.
+Further, it is intended to provide information to comply with the stated purpose of the report.
 It may not be appropriate for other purposes.